📁 Elena Rosa3D · XR · Traditional MediaMA Arizona State University

 Developed in conversation with the Music Center Los Angeles Innovation Lab

-Feeling and Form is an audiovisual prototype that explores how classical music might reanimate memory through spatial storytelling and digital trace.
-At its center is a Gaussian splat of the Libby sculpture in the Blue Ribbon Garden — a fountain of broken Delft blue porcelain.
-Inspired by its fragmented surface and quiet resilience, the project imagines a poetic act of breaking and unbreaking the sculpture again, this time through sound.
+Feeling and Form is an audiovisual prototype that looks at how classical music can bring memory to life through space and digital motion.
+At the center is a 3D scan — a Gaussian splat — of Libby, the porcelain fountain sculpture in the Blue Ribbon Garden.
+It’s made of broken Delft blue pieces, and something about its fragmented beauty and quiet strength stayed with me.

 B